lawrence0arabia/FollowersTools/README.md

 # FollowersTools
 Python scripts to manage your Instagram account.
-Generate a list of everyone who doesn't follow you back, and feed that list into another script to automatically unfollow them.
+One script to generate a list of everyone who doesn't follow you back, and another script to automatically unfollow them.

 [Firefox must be installed and configured to use with Selenium] [Temporary restrictions may be placed on your account for unfollowing too quickly]